Written by Nellie Griffin

+The physical therapy industry is among the fastest-growing sectors in modern healthcare, driven by an aging population and rapid advances in rehabilitation technology — and new physical therapy techniques are emerging every year.
 Physical therapy is a form of healthcare that has traditionally relied on hands-on treatments to provide patients with improved movement, mobility and function.
 An individual may require physical therapy after surgery or while recovering from an injury to help them regain full function in an area of their body.
 In some cases, physical therapy is required after a health incident, such as a stroke or heart attack.

-While this practice is still rooted in personalized care from a physical therapist, the future of physical therapy will be defined by advancements in technology.
+While this practice is still rooted in personalized care from a physical therapist, the future of physical therapy profession will be defined by advancements in technology.

 Why Is Technology Important in Physical Therapy?

-Technology has helped redefine the physical therapy healthcare sector, largely because it gives practitioners an ability to provide every patient with precise, customized care.
+Technology has helped redefine the physical therapy healthcare sector, largely because it gives practitioners an ability to provide every patient with precise, customized physical therarpy care.
 New and improved physical therapy technology allows physical therapists to:

 • Improve the accuracy of their treatment plans.